 But we want the law in England, Wales and Northern Ireland to allow humanist celebrants to conduct legal marriages as it does in Scotland.
 This would give non-religious people the same choice that religious people have of a meaningful ceremony composed by a person who shares their values and approach to life.
 Non-religious people in many other countries, from Norway to Australia to parts of the USA already enjoy this choice.

-In relation to gay couples, we want marriage law to be reformed so that two men or two women enjoy the same access to marriage as a man and a woman.
-In many European countries this is now possible, and Civil Partnerships (which we supported at the time even though we also advocated more radical reform) should be seen as a stepping-stone towards full marriage equality between same-sex couples and heterosexual couples.
+In relation to same-sex couples, we want marriage law to be reformed so that two men or two women enjoy the same access to marriage as a man and a woman.
+In England, Scotland, and Wales this is now possible, but it remains unlawful in Northern Ireland.
+We also supported the legalisation of same-sex civil partnerships across the UK.

-In June 2011 we responded to a government consultation on holding Civil Partnerships on religious premises, and called for the remaining inequalities for LGB humanists and the non-religious to be addressed.
-Read our full consultation response.
+In June 2011 we responded to a government consultation on holding civil partnerships on religious premises, and called for the remaining inequalities for LGB humanists and the non-religious to be addressed.

 You can support the BHA by becoming a member.
 That helps in itself, and you can help even more by supporting our campaigns in the ways suggested above.
 But campaigns also cost money – quite a lot of money – and we also need financial support.
 You can make a donation to the BHA.